fabioelizandro/personal-blog/content/posts/managers-job-building-product-not-teams.md

 If you could deliver everything yourself, would you ever hire someone?
 The logical answer is no. You'd only hire when you couldn't deliver alone.

 So you hire a first person, then a second, and you finally have a team.
-Note that at no point does your job shift from " build the product" to "build the team."
+Note that at no point does your job shift from "build the product" to "build the team."
 The job stays the same: deliver the product.
 You're just doing it through people now because that's the only way to scale and achieve the goals you've set.